Joaoviana/unexpected-token/README.md

  {} = [0];
 ```

 Cannot assign an array to empty curly braces.
-I can only assign values to variables, objects... and {} are just syntax elements.
+I can only assign values to variables, objects... and {} is a value.
+Conclusion: You cannot assign a value to a value

 A way of correcting this: